Twi1ightSparkle/passbolt-helper/README.md

 And, this is a description

 The username has been copied to your clipboard.
-Press enter to copy the password Waiting 10 seconds to clear clipboard...
+Press enter to copy the password The password has been copied to your clipboard.
+Press enter to copy the TOTP The TOTP code has been copied to your clipboard.
+7 seconds remaining Updated TOTP code has been copied to your clipboard (only if less than 10 seconds remaining on the first code) Waiting 10 seconds to clear the system clipboard...
 ```